Our cancellation and fail to attend policy

 BSc(Chem.Eng.), M.Ing., BVSc, MRCVS

-Antony often uses his engineering background and can be found tinkering, building and making things, at home along with his son.
+I often use my engineering background and can be found tinkering, building and making things, at home along with my son.

 Joint Venture Partner and Veterinary Surgeon